 “The bottom line is if you have twice as many ballots that you’re counting as you were in the past election cycle, you need more time [or] you need more machines,” Benson said.

-Michigan's Secretary of State would prefer extra ballot processing time be allowed before polls close on Election Day.
+Michigan's Secretary of State would prefer extra ballot processing time be allowed before Election Day.
 But Benson says she's also open to adding more time after polls close, as long as votes are counted “accurately, effectively, and efficiently.”